GunomeMidare/terraform-learning/docs/update-provider.md

 > - Allows patch version updates within the minor version 1.15.x
 > - Compatible versions: 1.15.0, 1.15.1, 1.15.2, etc.
 > - Blocks: 1.16.x, 1.17.x (major/minor version changes)

+## Update the Version Constraint 🛠️
+1. Open your Terraform configuration file (typically `provider.tf`).
+2. Locate the provider "btp" block.
+3. Change the version to the desired release (e.g., ~> 1.17.0) or check the Terraform Registry for the current version.

 ## Upgrade the SAP BTP Provider Version 🛠️